 The DC Concentration prepares graduates to work in the complex federal policy environment, including how to: contribute from day one to organization-critical projects; translate research and ideas into effective policy; formulate and communicate policy positions in high-pressure, media-driven environments; and develop effective strategies and skills to engage with public policy professionals at the highest levels of federal policymaking.

-Professional networking, policy, social and other events give students opportunities to meet with senior federal policymakers in diverse settings, and a formal LBJ School Senior DC Alumni Mentorship Program pairs them with experienced alumni and other professionals already working in public policy careers in Washington.
+Professional networking, policy, social and other events give students opportunities to meet with senior federal policymakers in diverse settings.
 Upon successful completion of their DC academic and Policy Apprenticeship commitments, LBJ DC Fellows graduate in December of their second year.